 The speed controller specific parameters in the configuration file start in section “// SPEEDOMETER CONFIGURATION”.
 The meaning of the parameters is explained in the configuration file and should be self-explanatory.

 The MattzoSpeedController firmware was programmed by MattzoBricks core development team member Markus, who also had the initial idea for this controller.
-The firmware was subsequently merged into the MattzoLayoutController firmware by Mattze and is now part of the common code base for land based MattzoControllers.
+The firmware was subsequently refined and merged into the MattzoLayoutController firmware by Mattze and is now part of the common code base for our land based MattzoControllers.